 If such a clause does not exist the employer may be able to put you on garden leave but it is not guaranteed.
-If challenged the employee can take the employer to court to establish if there is a right to work.
+If there is no expressed garden leave clause in your employment contract you may be able to claim for constructive dismissal for a breach of contract if your employer forces you to go on garden leave.
+If challenged, the employee can take the employer to court to establish if there is a right to work.
 Most cases find that there is no implied right to work, only an implied right to be paid.
 This position is being challenged recently as an increasing number of cases have found that an employee has the right to work.

 Employees Rights During The Garden Leave

 Whilst you are on Garden Leave the employment contract remains in force, all the rights and obligations under it continue just without the work.
 The employer must continue to perform all its obligations under the contract, including payment of salary and other benefits.

 Additionally, you will still be accruing your continuity of service and annual leave.
 Your employer may be able to force you to take part of your Garden Leave as annual leave.
 If this is the case it will be set out in your contract of employment.

 Whilst you will receive the same contractual benefits, your employer may impose certain restrictions when you are placed on garden leave such as prohibiting you from communicating with colleagues or clients, or to take on a new job until the end of your notice period.
 It needs to be noted that the employer cannot put in place any onerous restrictions in place.

 Our specialist employment solicitors have decades of experience dealing with garden leave issues.
 They are well equipped to deal with a whole manner of different cases no matter how big or small.

 If you are considering taking Court action due to a breach of employment law the legal costs should be weighed against the amount likely to be received in damages.